melanie531/aws-sagemaker-generative-ai-workshop-fsi/lab2/README.md

 # the cloudformation stack name
 export STACK_NAME=sagemaker-llm-kendra-rag-stack
 ```

 * Create CloudFormation stack

-Before execute below, please ensure to attach IAM AWS Managed Policies (AWSCloudFormationFullAccess, IAMFullAccess & AmazonKendraFullAccess) to the Amazon SageMaker Execution role associated with your Studio user profile. ***Please don't use similar IAM setting for your environment and always try to do IAM least-privilege setting.***
+Before execute below, please ensure to attach IAM AWS Managed Policies (AWSCloudFormationFullAccess, IAMFullAccess, AWSLambda_FullAccess & AmazonKendraFullAccess) to the Amazon SageMaker Execution role associated with your Studio user profile. ***Please don't use similar IAM setting for your environment and always try to do IAM least-privilege setting.***

 > The cloudformation stack creation may take up to 45mins - 60mins.